awsdocs/aws-parallelcluster-user-guide/doc_source/network-configuration-v3.md

 ------

-\*\* This endpoint is only required when [`DirectoryService`](DirectoryService-v3.md#DirectoryService-v3.properties) is enabled, otherwise it is optional\.
+\*\* This endpoint is only required when `DirectoryService` is enabled, otherwise it is optional\.

 All instances in the VPC must have proper security groups to communicate with the endpoints\.
-You can do this by adding security groups to `AdditionalSecurityGroups` under the `HeadNode` and `Queue` configurations\.
+You can do this by adding security groups to `AdditionalSecurityGroups` under the `HeadNode` and `AdditionalSecurityGroups` under the `SlurmQueues` configurations\.
 For example, if the VPC endpoints are created without explicitly specifying a security group, the default security group that's associated with the endpoint\.
 By adding the default security group to `AdditionalSecurityGroups`, you enable the communication between the cluster and the endpoints\.

 **Disable Route 53 and use EC2 hostnames**